Main Menu

 • The yoyo loach is actually named after the black pattern on its side, which looks like it spells out “yoyo.”

-Loach Classification and Scientific Name
+Classification and Scientific Name

 The superfamily Cobitoidea includes an enormous amount of species.
-There are 9 families within the superfamily, and about 107 genera.
+There are 9 families within the superfamily and about 107 genera.
 Cobitoidea comes from a term used by Aristotle, many centuries before modern taxonomy.
 Aristotle used the word cobitis to refer to any small fish that buries in the sediment.

-Loach Species
+Species

 With over 1200 species in the superfamily, Cobitoidea is one of the largest in the fish world.
 A few popular species include:

 • Clown Loach: These aquarium fish range from about 15-20cm in length and are largely diurnal, which is unusual for a species of loach.
-They are pale orange with dark black patches, given them their “clown” namesake.
+They are pale orange with dark black patches, giving them their “clown” namesake.
 Females are larger than males.

 • Yoyo Loach: Yoyo, or Pakistani loaches, are interestingly colored fish.
 They are white with thin black, curvy lines around their bodies that mark out “y” and “o” shapes, giving them their names.
 They also tend to bob up and down with the water levels, much like the popular “yoyo” children’s toy.
 These fish prefer slow-moving water.

 • Hillstream or Butterfly Loach: Native to fast-moving bodies of freshwater in Asia, these fish is a taupe-colored species covered in intricate black markings.
 Hillstream loaches are also known as the Chinese Butterfly Loach.
-They have wide fins, which gives them their “butterfly” namesake and are a docile species that prefer at least 3 tankmates of the same species.
+They have wide fins, which gives them their “butterfly” namesake, and are a docile species that prefer at least 3 tankmates of the same species.

 • Java Loach: These fish are very similar to the kuhli loach, but do not possess the same black markings on their bodies.
-They are elongated and a dark to pale brown color depending on their environment.
+They are elongated and have a dark to pale brown color depending on their environment.
 These fish are 3in long when they are fully grown.

 • Sumo Loach: Native to Myanmar, the colorful fish is a small, elongated species with bands of color along its sides.
 They have a patterned dorsal fin.
 The color of the fish can change, though it is not apparent what causes those changes.